adamjweil/anotherTry/README.md

     - Profile components have been split up to better organize the page
       - The Avatar and Profile details are now in seperate components, along w/ this new form
     - On the righ 8/12th of the screen I have started to implement the View portion of the Profile Creation form
+      - The Basic Information portion of the Form is complete, and there are placeholders for the rest
+    - Brought in fetchUsers function into the Profile Page so that we can display names in the dropdown for when you select direct reports and reporting to

     TO DO